-In order to improve the walker experience and address environmental impacts associated with unregulated pack camping, purpose-built walk-in only camping sites will be developed at Mowarry Point and Bittangabee Bay.
-Pack campers on the Light to Light Walk will be required to use these facilities.
+In order to improve the walker experience and address environmental impacts associated with unregulated pack camping, purpose-built walk-in only camping sites may be developed at Mowarry Point and Hegartys Bay.
+Pack campers booked on the Light to Light walk will use these facilities.

-Opportunities for both independent walkers and commercially operated experiences will be provided on the Light to Light Walk subject to the above principles and section 6.1.
-The provision of sustainable, commercially operated opportunities on, or linked to, the Light to Light Walk that may be investigated include:
+Opportunities for both independent walkers and commercially operated experiences will be provided on the Light to Light walk subject to the above principles and section 6.1.
+The provision of sustainable, commercially operated opportunities on, or linked to, the Light to Light walk that may be investigated include: